March 5, 2011

 n. (splĭn ‘tər hem’ər-ĭj) small areas of bleeding or hemorrhage underneath the nail bed that take the shape of straight lines; usually caused by hard impact or physical trauma to the nail; usually grows out with the nail after a few months

 Keywords: elderly clients fungal infections nail diseases nail trauma splinter hemorrhage

 This month readers want to know about odorless acrylics, diabetic clietns, and splinter hemorrhages.

-Keywords: base coats chipping polish cure times diabetic clients nail prep odorless systems special needs clients
+Keywords: base coats diabetic clients nail prep odorless systems special needs clients

 October 1, 1995

 This month's edition of the Nail Doctor is so jam-packed, we brought on two doctors to answer your pressing questions.

 Keywords: formaldehyde-free products leukonychia onychoschizia peeling nails splinter hemorrhage

 The Nail Doctor helps us interpret brown lines on our nails, and the potential effects of acetone.